 - The Chair, IPCC Vice-Chairs, or their appropriate designate, are the lead spokespersons for the organization as a whole.
-This applies to topics including IPCC operations, proceedings of IPCC Panel Sessions and Bureau Sessions, principles governing IPCC work, IPCC rules of procedures, etc. Consistent with the common practice of other organizations, the senior communications manager should be authorized to be an official spokesperson of the IPCC in order be an initial point of contact for the media, and to provide background and technical information based on approved reports and materials. - Co-Chairs are the lead spokespersons for the activities and content of their Working Group or TFI.
+This applies to topics including but not limited to IPCC operations, proceedings of IPCC Panel Sessions and Bureau Sessions, Synthesis Reports, principles governing IPCC work, IPCC rules of procedures, etc. - Co-Chairs are the lead spokespersons for the activities and content of their Working Group or Task Force on National Greenhouse Gas Inventories (TFI).
 The Co-Chairs may also engage spokespersons from among the Working Group Vice-Chairs, the authors and contributors to the reports with the best knowledge of the subject matter and the best media/presentation skills.
-Other factors could include meeting language requirements, adequate regional representation and timing/availability. - In the case of media from a country contacting a CLA or LA to make inquiries concerning IPCC matters, the CLA or LA should clarify that he or she is not representing IPCC but answering as a research scientist involved in writing of the IPCC assessment report.
+Other factors could include meeting language requirements, adequate regional representation and timing/availability.